benslv/countable/README.md

 ```zsh
 node index.js
 ```
-Come to think of it, it probably won't work because you haven't added the bot to any servers yet.
+> Come to think of it, that probably won't work because you haven't added the bot to any servers yet.
 Follow [**this guide**](https://discordjs.guide/preparations/adding-your-bot-to-servers.html) on how to get that done!

 6. **Get the bot running permanently**
 Cool, nearly there!
 The last thing you'll probably want to do is get the bot running using some kind of process manager so it's not sitting there in a terminal window taking up precious screen real estate.
 I'd recommend using PM2 (literally only because that's what *I* first found and decided to use).